obitodarky/Reps-Events-Mobile/README.md

  Mozilla Reps App Starter Guide
 </h1>

-Kick off your project with this Startup Guide.
+Here is the Startup Guide for the  Mozilla Reps App.
 This starter will help to install  the main flutter configuration files along with the brief introduction to Mozilla Reps mobile application.

 ## 📝 Description